Lucas-C/dotfiles_and_notes/coursera/making_better_group_decisions.md

 Example: Plurality Rule, Borda Count

-Independence of Irrelevant Alternatives: if the voters un two different elec rank 1 and B in exactly the same way, then A and B should be ranked the same way in both elections
+Independence of Irrelevant Alternatives: if the voters in two different elections rank A and B in exactly the same way, then A and B should be ranked the same way in both elections

 ### 2-6: Failures of Unanimity (9:46)